 Described by the Guardian as “especially impressive,” Patricia Auchterlonie is a young Canadian soprano living and working in London.
 She is a passionate performer of new, experimental and unheard music, equally at home in opera and chamber music.
 She is interested in innovative uses for the voice, experimental performance practice and cross-arts collaboration as well as more traditional forms of music-making.

-Concert work has included performances in the LSO Festival This Is Rattle, with London Contemporary Music Festival, An Assembly, Borough New Music, Orpheus Sinfonia, Illuminate Women's Music, the Ubu Ensemble, Filthy Lucre, and a recording with ShevaCollection for Naxos.
+Concert work has included performances in the LSO Festival This Is Rattle, work with London Contemporary Music Festival, An Assembly, Borough New Music, Orpheus Sinfonia, Illuminate Women's Music, the Ubu Ensemble, Filthy Lucre, and a recording with ShevaCollection for Naxos.
 She has been broadcast on BBC Radio Three and Resonance FM's Sound Out.
 She has performed in venues all across the UK including Wigmore Hall and The Barbican Centre while regularly working in non-traditional performing spaces including Colourspace, the Courtauld Gallery, The Drawing Room and APT Deptford.

 She was the 2017/18 Carne Junior Fellow at Trinity Laban and holds a master’s degree from the Guildhall School of Music and Drama.
 She is one half of experimental flute-voice duo, teethe.
 Patricia is also an avid reader, an amateur seamstress and a shameless lover of the banjo (which she plays with enthusiasm rather than skill).